JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/how-to-avoid-over-reliance-on-mpsc/index.md

 Channels in Rust are a really powerful tool for allowing cross-thread communication.
 I have used them in just about every single project, professional and personal.
 They enable a message passing pattern between threads that is safe, efficient, and dare I say, fun.
 This is particularly the case when using Tokio [`mpsc`](https://docs.rs/tokio/latest/tokio/sync/mpsc/fn.channel.html) channels and utils such as [`select!`](https://docs.rs/tokio/latest/tokio/macro.select.html).
 They really allow you to design actor-based systems that are quite resilient to change while doing a good job at utilising the underlying hardware.

 During a recent [livestream](https://youtu.be/o2ob8zkeq2s?t=11328), Jon Gjengset raised a point which stuck with me.
 There are situations were I might be over-relying on `mpsc` channels.
-Situations that typically look like a fan-in pattern where we have a large number of producers and a single consumer.
+Design solutions that typically resemble a fan-in pattern; having a large number of producers and a single consumer.
 When we have a relatively small and stable number of producers, this pattern works well.

 ![Example of fan-in with few producers](./fan-in-one.png)